BERT-like Pre-training for Symbolic Piano Music Classification Tasks: Datasets and Data Representation

-\item \textbf{Pianist8} consists of original piano music performed by eight composers that we downloaded from YouTube for the purpose of training and evaluating symbolic-domain composer classification in this paper.\footnote{\url{https://zenodo.org/record/5089279}} They are Richard Clayderman (pop), Yiruma (pop), Herbie Hancock (jazz), Ludovico Einaudi (contemporary), Hisaishi Joe (contemporary), Ryuichi Sakamoto (contemporary), Bethel Music (religious), and Hillsong Worship (religious).
-The dataset contains a total of 411 pieces with the number of pieces per composer fairly balanced.
-Each audio file is paired with its MIDI performance, which is machine-transcribed by the piano transcription model proposed by Kong \emph{et al.} \cite{TTtranscription}.
-Similarly, we convert the pieces into MIDI scores by dropping performance-related information.
+\item \textbf{Pianist8} consists of eight artists' performances of piano music that we download from YouTube for training and evaluating symbolic-domain style classification.\footnote{\url{https://zenodo.org/record/5089279}} The artists are Richard Clayderman (pop), Yiruma (pop), Herbie Hancock (jazz), Ludovico Einaudi (contemporary), Hisaishi Joe (contemporary), Ryuichi Sakamoto (contemporary), Bethel Music (religious) and Hillsong Worship (religious).
+The artists are also the composers of the pieces, except for Richard Clayderman, Bethel Music and Hillsong Worship.
+The dataset contains a total of 411 pieces, with a fairly balanced number of pieces per artist.
+Each audio file is paired with its MIDI performance, which is machine-transcribed by the piano transcription model proposed by \textcite{TTtranscription}.

-\item \textbf{EMOPIA} \cite{emopia} is a new dataset of pop piano music we recently collected, also from YouTube, for research on emotion-related tasks.\footnote{\url{https://annahung31.github.io/EMOPIA/}} It has 1,087 clips (each around 30 seconds) segmented from 387 songs, covering Japanese anime, Korean \& Western pop song covers, movie soundtracks, and personal compositions.
-The emotion of each clip has been labeled using the following 4-class taxonomy: \texttt{HVHA} (high valence high arousal); \texttt{HVLA} (high valence low arousal); \texttt{LVHA} (low valence high arousal); and \texttt{LVLA} (low valence low arousal).\footnote{This taxonomy is derived from the Russell's valence-arousal model of emotion \cite{russell}, where \emph{valence} indicates whether the emotion is positive or negative, and \emph{arousal} whether it is high (e.g., angry) or low (e.g., sad).} The MIDI performances of these clips are machine-transcribed from the audio recordings by the model of Kong \emph{et al.} \cite{TTtranscription} and then converted into MIDI scores.
-We use this dataset for the emotion classification task.\footnote{As Table \ref{tab:datasets} shows, the average length of the pieces in the EMOPIA dataset is the shortest among the five, for they are actually clips manually selected by dedicated annotators \cite{emopia} to ensure that each clip expresses a single emotion.} \end{itemize}
+\item \textbf{EMOPIA} is a dataset of pop piano music collected recently by \textcite{emopia} from YouTube for research on emotion-related tasks.\footnote{\url{https://annahung31.github.io/EMOPIA/}} It has 1,087 clips (each around 30 seconds) segmented from 387 songs, covering Japanese anime, Korean \& Western pop song covers, movie soundtracks and personal compositions.
+The emotion of each clip has been labelled using the following 4-class taxonomy: \texttt{HAHV} (high arousal high valence); \texttt{LAHV} (low arousal high valence); \texttt{HALV} (high arousal low valence); and \texttt{LALV} (low arousal low valence).
+This taxonomy is derived from the Russell's valence-arousal model of emotion \parencite{russell}, where \emph{valence} indicates whether the emotion is positive or negative and \emph{arousal} denotes whether the emotion is high (e.g., angry) or low (e.g., sad) \parencite{yang11book}.
+The MIDI performances of these clips are similarly machine-transcribed from the audio recordings by the model of \textcite{TTtranscription}.
+We use this dataset for the emotion classification task.
+As Tab. \ref{tab:datasets} shows, the average length of the pieces in the EMOPIA dataset is the shortest among the five, since they are actually clips manually selected by dedicated annotators \parencite{emopia} to ensure that each performance expresses a single emotion. \end{itemize}